zeevgoshen/Clalit_Zeev/README.md

 There are several things I wanted to do but due to time constraints didn't make it.

 Client
-1. Home component change to functional component.
+1. Home component change to functional component (call the service from useEffect)
 2. API call results validation.
 3. Remove not in use Router files.
 4. Nicer UI (css)